denten-books/plain-text/3-format.md

 structure of finished books" with their "intellectual content."
-This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique for the transformation of ideas into things.
-The task of a scholar interested in formatting is therefore to arbitrate in the conflict between the extant textual witnesses that individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work.[^ln3-printers] The scholar of format studies how works become texts and the other way around.
-It is in this sense, for example, that the textual critic C. Deirdre Phelps describes the notion of physical form in textual criticism.
-In creating a physical manifestation of a text, publishers introduce textual changes that may or may not correspond to either authorial intention or the reader's expectations.
-For example, we could imagine an inexpensive edition of poetry by William Blake that was printed without illustrations, to save costs, where we know such illustrations to be integral to the meaning of his work.
-If we subsequently lose all other editions of Blake, the textual critic may be interested in reconstructing the bibliographic genealogy of this one edition to understand something about the life of the work.
+This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique for the transformation of ideas into inscription things.
+The scholar interested in formatting traditionally arbitrated in the conflict between the extant textual witnesses that individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work in the abstract.[^ln3-printers] The scholar of format studies how works become texts and the other way around.
+It is in this sense of arbitration, for example, that the textual critic C. Deirdre Phelps describes the notion of physical form in textual criticism.
+When instantiating the ideal text into its concrete being, publishers introduce textual changes that may or may not correspond to either authorial intention or the reader's expectations.
+For example, we could imagine an inexpensive edition of poetry by William Blake that was to be printed without illustrations, to save costs, where we know such illustrations to be integral to the meaning of his work.
+If we subsequently lose all other editions of Blake's poetry, the textual critic may be interested in reconstructing the bibliographic genealogy of this one edition to understand something about the life of the work and about the choices that have led to the perceived loss of fidelity to a certain tradition of publishing Blake.
 "The textual critic is concerned mainly with the fact of the [textual] change itself," Phelps writes [@phelps_edition_1994, 65-6].

 [^ln3-printers]: See for example the discussion on the limits of the inductive method in bibliographic study in @mckenzie_making_2002, 16-17.
 See also